CMB2/CMB2/readme.md

 * Added hook `cmb_after_table` after all metabox output.
 Props [@wpsmith](https://github.com/wpsmith)
 * `file_list` now works like a repeatable field.
 Add as many files as you want.
 Props [@coreymcollins](https://github.com/coreymcollins)
 * `text`, `text_small`, `text_medium`, `text_url`, `text_email`, & `text_money` fields now all have the option to be repeatable.
 Props [@jtsternberg](https://github.com/jtsternberg)
+* Custom metaboxes can now be added for user meta.
+Add them on the user add/edit screen, or in a custom user profile edit page on the front-end.
+Props [@tw2113](https://github.com/tw2113), [@jtsternberg](https://github.com/jtsternberg)

 ### 0.9.4
 * Added field "before" and "after" options for each field.
 Solves issue with '$' not being the desired text_money monetary symbol, props [@GaryJones](https://github.com/GaryJones)